 9) OSHBOTY sanctioned competitions will be determined by the following parameters:

-) must be available via a competition website or be readily provided to the OSHBOTY committee upon completion of the competition.
+c) Competition information (# of entries in each flight and in the total competition and the winners of each category and 1st, 2nd & 3rd BOS, and the names of the BOS judges) must be available via a competition website or be readily provided to the OSHBOTY committee upon completion of the competition.
 This is to keep a tally of the running point totals.
 A contact email and/or phone number for winning entries is needed also (we can’t give you a “valuable award” if we can’t contact you!)
 As results come in we will keep a database of contact info for competitors.

 d) Competitions must award a 1st, 2nd and 3rd BOS.
 Each judging table must have a BJCP judge.
 The BOS judging panel must have at least one BJCP judge.
-The BOS winners shall be determined by the best beers on the table to style, not the best beers to be brewed commercially.
+The BOS winners shall be determined by the best entries on the table to style, not the best beers to be brewed commercially.
 (This is to address competitions that have a prize of getting the winning beer(s) brewed at a professional brewery and whose BOS panel contains employees at that brewery.
 These BOS panels should be explicitly instructed of the potential conflict of interest per BJCP sanctioning rule #9)

 10) All decisions of the OSHBOTY committee are final.

 11) Every effort will be made to announce OSHBOTY sanctioned competitions and post our points as early as possible, but we are limited by the competition organizers sometimes, if they drag their feet in getting their competition registered with the BJCP or in getting us the results, there is nothing we can do.
 Ultimately, if we cannot acquire the needed information from a competition (even if it is an officially OSHBOTY sanctioned competition) by the end of the calendar year, that competition will be revoked and any potential points for competitors will be disallowed.
-We hope this never happens.
+We hope this never happens (again).

-14) Members of the OSHBOTY staff ARE eligible to compete if they choose.
+12) Members of the OSHBOTY staff ARE eligible to compete if they choose.
 In this case, all results will be certified by an outside individual who is not competing.